 Applications for inclusion of IVD companion diagnostics in the ARTG that are submitted after 31 January 2020 must comply with the new Regulations.
-IVD companion diagnostics that are included in the ARTG immediately prior to the commencement date are subject to the transitional arrangements and sponsors have until 30 June 2022 to submit a new application for inclusion.
+IVD companion diagnostics that were included in the ARTG prior 1 February 2020 are subject to the transitional arrangements and sponsors have until 26 May 2026 to submit a new application for inclusion.

 Use of a Unique Product Identifier (UPI) and separate applications for Inclusion